What is PH

 There are three well-characterized signaling pathways in PAH - the endothelin, the nitric oxide and the prostacyclin pathways, as shown in the figure below.
 Therapies are available to target each of them, with possible synergistic treatment benefits from using more than one in combination.
 The 2018 Nice Proceedings include an evidence-based treatment algorithm, which recommends combination therapy based on the individual patient’s risk assessment and their response to treatment.
 Recent data suggest that this approach can provide more substantial disease control and is thus being routinely used in many centers.

 Group 2: pulmonary hypertension due to left heart disease (PH-LHD)

 PH is a frequently occurring symptom of LHD (PH-LHD).
 The primary goal of PH-LHD therapy is to improve the underlying condition prior to considering specific measures to treat PH.

 Group 3: pulmonary hypertension due to chronic lung disease and/or hypoxia

 Currently there is no specific therapy for PH associated with lung diseases.
 Long-term oxygen (O2 ) administration has been shown to partially reduce the progression of PH in chronic obstructive pulmonary disease (COPD), however pulmonary artery pressure (PAP) values rarely return to normal and the structural abnormalities of pulmonary vessels remain.
 The effect of long-term O2 therapy on PH progression in interstitial lung diseases is unclear.

 Group 4: chronic thromboembolic pulmonary hypertension (CTEPH) and other pulmonary artery obstructions

 CTEPH is caused by chronic obstruction of major pulmonary arteries as a consequence of major vessel thromboembolism.
-An algorithm for the treatment of CTEPH is provided in the ESC/ERS guidelines.
+An algorithm for the treatment of CTEPH is provided in the 2018 Nice Proceedings.